NEHA-FDA Retail Flexible Funding Model Grant Program: Frequently Asked Questions

 How much funding can be requested through each of the three eligibility tracks?

-Applicants submitting a Track 1 Development Base Grant can request up to $26,500 when they choose to apply for all optional outcomes: up to $5,000 for completion of an SA9 and/or a CSIP; up to $14,000 to be a Mentee; and up to $7,500 for SA VA Workshop attendance.
+Applicants submitting a Track 1 Development Base Grant can request up to $26,500 when they choose to apply for all optional outcomes: up to $5,000 for completion of an SA9 and/or a CSIP; $14,000 to be a Mentee; and up to $7,500 for SA VA Workshop attendance.

 Applicants who have an open Track 3 Maintenance and Advancement Base Grant cannot request additional base grant funding but can request up to $51,500 by applying for all three of the Optional Add-On grants: up to $24,000 to be a Mentor with 5 Mentees; up to $7,500 for Training; and up to $20,000 for a Special Projects grant.

 For jurisdictions entirely new to the NEHA-FDA RFFM Grant Program, meaning one that did not register or apply for grants in Year 1 of the program, the initial step to apply for grants is to register for an account.
-Registration is now open for CY 2023 grants.
+Registration is now open for CY 2024 grants.

 Both existing grantees and new applicants can access the Grant Portal by clicking on the "Access the Grant Portal" button from the NEHA Retail Grants home page.